kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 * __Live Coding__

-    The ClojureScript ecosystem provides many tools to enable "live coding".
+    The ClojureScript ecosystem provides many tools to enable "live coding."
 This means that once you change your code, it is instantly reflected in your live project.
 In this article, we'll be looking at [Figwheel](https://github.com/bhauman/lein-figwheel).

 * __Code Reuse__

     ClojureScript can be run universally which is also called "isomorphically."
-This means you can run the same code on your client and your server.
+This means that you can run the same code on both your client and your server.
 This has become a popular pattern in the Node.js ecosystem.
 In addition, ClojureScript can import libraries from the Node and Java ecosystems.

 ## Setting Up The Clojure(Script) Tool Chain
 In this article, we'll be installing the tool chain on a Mac OSX Environment.
 We'll need a few system dependencies to get started.